 3. Profile picture

-Follow other businesses in your niche.
-It’s a great way to make friends and build a following.
+Follow other businesses in your industry.
+It's a great way to network and build a following.

 Go to settings and change your Instagram to "Business."
-This allows you to see statistics, advertise, and access a few additional features.
+This allows you to see statistics, advertise, and have access to a few additional features.

 1. Taking a photo

 Make sure your photos are clear and high quality.
 You don't have to pay big bucks for a photographer either.
 You can take amazing photos with your iPhone.
 Just grab your phone, find good lighting, and take your photo.